It is estimated that 1 in 7 of the UK workforce are juggling paid employment and caring for someone who is older, disabled or seriously ill.

 Without the right support, many unpaid carers may have to reduce their working hours or give up work completely.
 By recognising the needs of carers, businesses can benefit from reduced recruitment and training costs and retain their experienced staff, reaping the rewards of creating a supportive working environment for carers.

-Ultimately, it makes business sense to care for carers.
+It makes good business sense to care for carers.

-Every-One, in partnership with Carers FIRST, are delivering a project funded through Lincolnshire County Council’s Better Care Fund to help support carers wishing to return to or remain in employment and helping employers to become carer aware.
+Every-One, in partnership with Carers FIRST, is delivering a project funded through Lincolnshire County Council’s Better Care Fund, helping support carers wishing to return to or remain in employment and helping employers to become carer-aware.

-As part of the project, Every-One provide practical advice and support tailored to individual businesses around the county, helping them to support unpaid carers in the workplace.
-The support provided is free and aims to help organisations develop and implement ‘carer friendly’ policies and good practice, complemented with a carer awareness training programme for staff and an opportunity to undertake the Lincolnshire Carers Quality Award.
+Every-One provides free practical advice and support tailored to individual businesses around the county.
+We help organisations develop their support to unpaid carers in the workplace, helping them develop and implement ‘carer friendly’ policies and practice.
+This is complemented by a carer awareness training programme for staff and an opportunity to undertake the Lincolnshire Carers Quality Award.

 Employers for Carers is a national initiative run by Carers UK and provides practical ‘hands on’ advice and support for employers.
 For more information, please visit: www.employersforcarers.org